ornj/seamless-polyfill/README.md

 * _allowed_domains_: Domain whitelist used for `window.postMessage`.
 If the domains of the frame and parent are not included, one or both will not respond to messages.
 * _target_origin_: targetOrigin value used for window.postMessage.
 Defaults to `*`.

-## Notes

-* As stated above, this is experimental code.
-I have not used this in a live production environment and it has not gone through any code reviews.
-* I am not providing minified scripts because you really should modify the allowed origins to prevent this method from being accessed by other windows.
-* This implementation hasn't been tested on Internet Explorer.
-I will do this when I have more time available.
-You should give your iframes a sensible height to start with.
-Testing is a big "todo".